WPBeginner

 • Authentication: Turn on authentication

-• Password: Password of your Gmail account
+• SMTP Password: Password of your Gmail account

-That’s all, you have successfully set up WP Mail SMTP to use Gmail SMTP servers.
+That’s all; you have successfully set up WP Mail SMTP to use Gmail SMTP servers.

 Testing Your WP Mail SMTP Settings

-WP Mail SMTP plugin allows you to test your email settings, so you can make sure that everything is working properly.
+WP Mail SMTP plugin allows you to test your email settings so you can make sure that everything is working properly.

 Send test email

-That’s all, you have successfully setup your WordPress site to send emails using Gmail SMTP servers.
+That’s all; you have successfully set up your WordPress site to send emails using Gmail SMTP servers.

 Get More With WP Mail SMTP Pro